 - Bicycling through Europe for three months

 - Doing a bunch of drugs at Burning Man

 - Driving a VW Van to all the Western US National Parks

 - Internet.
 Cat.
 Videos.

-I would see you for the first time as your train pulled into the station.
+I would see you for the first time as your train backed into the station.
 We would then tearfully say hello.
 As we grew younger together we would drift apart emotionally—un-sharing experiences.
-We would un-climb Half Dome together, un-watch Zoolander once a week and un-meet your parents.
+We would un-climb Half Dome, un-watch Zoolander once a week and un-meet your parents.

-Outrageous apartment rent prices in San Francisco would fall to be slightly less Outrageous.
+Outrageous rent prices in San Francisco would fall to slightly less Outrageous.
 Progressively slower and slower iPhones would be released.
-Baristas would methodically suck frothed milk back into latte machines.
+(Your screen un-cracks).
+Baristas would methodically suck frothed milk back into espresso machines.
 I would carefully delete lines of code at work.

 We would slowly un-discover each other's little flaws and foibles.